dagger/dagger/rfcs/001-refs-v2.md

 object, such as a file or a directory stored in a Git repository, or artifacts in an OCI registry.

-    [git://]example.org/dagger/dagger[//sdk/go][:v0.9.3][@d44c734db]
+## Format

+The following diagram summarizes the format with `[brackets]` denoting optional
+components:

+    [git://]example.org/acme/repo[//subdir/foo][:v0.10.1][@d44c734db]
+     └┬┘    └─────────┬─────────┘   └────┬───┘   └──┬──┘   └───┬───┘
-     scheme          source            path      tag       hash
+    scheme          source            subpath      tag       hash

 * `git://` is an optional URI scheme, with `git://` as the default.
 See [Proposed schemes](#proposed-schemes) for more information.

-* `github.com/dagger/dagger` identifies the source location.
+* `example.org/acme/repo` identifies the source location.

-* `//sdk/go` is a subpath within the fetched source, using double-slash (`//`) to distinguish it from the source path.
+* `//subdir/foo` is a subpath within the fetched source, using double-slash (`//`) to distinguish it from the source path.

-* `:v1.2.3` is an optional tag.
-The subpath is prepended to semver tags, so this actually corresponds to the tag `sdk/go/v1.2.3`.
+* `:v0.10.1` is an optional tag.
+The subpath is prepended to semver tags, so this actually corresponds to the tag `subdir/foo/v1.2.3`.

 * `@d44c734db` is an optional hash of the referenced content.
 For a Git ref this is a commit hash.
 For other schemes this may be a `sha256:...` digest.